 My imagery is an eclectic mix, informed by an itinerant life.
 The camera mirrors my restlessness.
-My lens wanders through nature’s shadows into city streets and introduces the diverse creatures and characters that fill them.
+My lens wanders through nature’s shadows into city streets and introduces the diverse characters that fill them.
 I try to portray an intimacy in subjects that invites viewers into the frame to connect and reflect.

 Most of my images are color, reflecting the way most people see the world.
 My color-blindness allows me to see how color sometimes distracts from the light, texture, or reality better conveyed in black and white.
 So expect both.

 I joined the Multiple Exposures Gallery in the Torpedo Factory, Alexandria, VA as an exhibiting artist member in 2019.

 My images have garnered recognition in multiple juried exhibitions and publications including the Art League Gallery in Alexandria, ArtSpace Herndon, Falls Church Gallery, the Hill Center Gallery (DC), the Maryland Federation of Art Circle Gallery (Annapolis), PhotoPlace Gallery (Middlebury, VT), the SE Center for Photography (Greenville, SC), and the International Photographic Society of the World Bank and IMF.

 I am making up for lost time—and recognize I have no time to lose.